 </theme>

-Make sure to change THEME_NAME to the name of your theme.
+to the name of your theme.

-Then, create the file registration.php:
+Then, create the file registration.php

 <?php